 3. How to Build an Emergency Fund

-An emergency fund should be given priority over investments as well.
-You will not be able to build an emergency fund overnight, but you should do it gradually.
-Set aside a particular amount every month in a different bank account before you have the entire emergency fund that you wish to keep.
+You cannot build an emergency fund overnight, but you should do it gradually.
+Set aside a particular amount every month in a different bank account.
+Soon it will grow into a suitable emergency fund that you wish to keep.

-Let’s say you have decided to have an emergency fund of ₹1 lakh.
-In this case, you should put aside ₹5,000 or ₹10,000 every month before you accumulate the corpus you need.
-You can even cut down on your investments to build this amount.
+Say, you have decided to have an emergency fund of ₹1 lakh.
+In this case, you can put aside ₹5,000 or ₹10,000 every month before you accumulate the corpus you need.
+It is OK to even cut down on your investments to build this amount.

 4. How much should your Emergency Fund have?

 Depending on your income and expenses, an emergency fund can be three to six months of your monthly income.
 For example, if you earn Rs.30,000 a month and Rs.15,000 of that goes in meeting your routine living expenses, then your emergency fund should be somewhere in the range of Rs.60,000 to Rs.1,00,000.

 You may even choose to divide your emergency fund into 2 categories.

 This is where you save for large-scale emergencies like a major natural disaster or a sudden medical emergency.
 This fund should be invested in instruments that allow you to earn a slightly higher rate of interest but may take a couple of days to liquidate.